Keyboard shortcuts

 Models are not the only way to write API logic in Cloesce.

-Services are another core concept that allow you to encapsulate business logic and share it across your application.
+Services are another core concept that allows you to encapsulate business logic and share it across your application.
 Services are similar to Models in that they can define methods that can be called from your API routes, but they do not have any associated data storage or schema.

-Instead, Services are used to group complex related functionality together and can be injected into other parts of your application using Cloesce’s dependency injection system.
+Instead, Services are used to group related, complex functionality together and can be injected into other parts of your application using Cloesce’s dependency injection system.

 Hello World Service